29.8 F

 Pittsylvania County:

 Route 29 at Bannister River – Road closure for bridgework.
 Motorists should expect delays on Route 29 at the Bannister River in the Tightsqueeze area of Pittsylvania County.
 The northbound bridge will close for repair and both north and south traffic will cross the southbound bridge.
-Bridgework began April 4 and continuing until approximately August of 2023.
+Bridgework began April 4, 2022 and is continuing until approximately August of 2023.

 Prince Edward County: